 - ASA and FCFC

-- plain text with carriage return or backspace denoting overstrike
+- plain text with a carriage return or backspace denoting overstrike

 - text in any Unicode or Microsoft-supported code page that we can convert to UTF-8